seanmoserr/SQLJoinsTutorial/README.md

 This is a project for my IT1600, Digital Systems class, where I utilized the use of Visual Studio Code, Terminal, Docker, iMovie, and the SQL language to demonstrate how to use joins in order to query a database.

-### Tutorial
-For this tutorial, we will be working with the SQL language.
-We are utilizing the *Docker* application, which allows us to access a container to query a databas through the SQL language.
-We will also be writing our queries in the *Visual Studio Code* application, for better visualization and coherency of our code. <br> Queries in the SQL language utilize the keywords `SELECT`, `FROM`, and `WHERE` to query databases contained in our Docker container. `SELECT` chooses the tables and its associated columns to be queried from the database.
-The `FROM` keyword specifies the tables and their aliases to pull data from those tables. `WHERE` matches results from one table to the results of another table throught the use of primary and foreign keys.
-Instead of using the `WHERE` keyword, however, we will be using `LEFT JOIN` and `RIGHT JOIN` to connect tables, resulting in more complex and nuanced queries.
-These concepts are better demonstrated visually in the video linked below.
-By using `LEFT JOIN` and `RIGHT JOIN` we can include records from a "left" and "right" table, even when a table doesn't possess a corresponding result associated with the other table referenced.

 ### Directory
 Links to the Tutorial, Docker, Visual Studio Code, the "classicmodels" databse, as well as the "classicmodels" database schema can all be found *below!*